Child Savings Plan : Tips to help you save for your child’s education

 Average costs of college in Ireland

 College fees in Ireland have remained the same in Ireland at €3,000 since 2015, depending on which institution your child attends.
-Obviously this is set to reduce following Budget 2023 by €1,000 with more permanent reductions to be applied through the SUSI grant system over the coming years.
-The average annual cost to send an Irish student to third-level education if living in rented accommodation in Dublin has now risen to almost €14,000 [1], and over €12,000 if they are living in other parts of the country.
+Reductions can be achieved through the SUSI grant system based on household earnings.
+The average annual cost to send an Irish student to third-level education if living in rented accommodation in Dublin has now risen to almost €18,570, and over €12,000 if they are living in other parts of the country.

-Most third-level courses are three to four years long, meaning you could be left with a jaw-clenching €56,000 bill!
+Most third-level courses are three to four years long, meaning you could be left with a jaw-clenching €74,280 bill!
 It’s important to keep inflation in mind too.
 Given that inflation is currently so high in Ireland, these costs may rise by the time your child heads off to college.

 As we mentioned above there is likely to be amendments made to some of the grants to assist with the increases in the cost of education through the SUSI grant scheme, however that is assuming you qualify for the grant!
 While this is a good helping hand, but still only a small portion of the full amount needed.